MartinP460/react-denmark-map/README.md

   id: string // the name of the area with substitutes for Danish letters (e.g. 'fanoe')
   name: string // the name of the area with Danish letters (e.g. 'fanø')
   asciiName: string // same as 'id'
-  display_name: string // the local name of the area capitalized (e.g. 'Høje Taastrup')
+  displayName: string // the local name of the area capitalized (e.g. 'Høje Taastrup')
   d: string // the path of the area applied to the <path> element
   code: string // the municipality or region code (e.g. 482 or 1083)
-  en_term: string // the term used to describe the area in English (e.g. jyllland = jutland)
+  enTerm: string // the term used to describe the area in English (e.g. jyllland = jutland)
   region: RegionType // the region that a municipality is located in (e.g. fanø -> syddanmark)
   altD: string // a possible alternative path for the area in the map }